 While there are many ideas about how much of your income you should save, 10% is a good baseline.
-Many people focus their savings on retirement assets like 401(k)’s, IRAs, and pensions.
+People often prioritize saving for retirement through assets like 401(k) plans, IRAs, and pensions.
 But these assets are not easily used for emergencies, so you should ensure that you are also putting some aside in highly liquid, easily accessible savings accounts.

 What is your debt load?

 Do you know how your total debt compares to your income?
 Another guideline for you to consider is the 28/36 rule.
-According to this rule, you should spend no more than 28% of your income on your housing, including your mortgage and associated expenses like property taxes and insurance.
+According to this rule, you should spend no more than 28% of your income on your housing.
+This includes your mortgage and associated expenses like property taxes and insurance.

-So what should you do if you find that you are indeed not living below your means?
+So, what should you do if you find that you are indeed not living below your means?

 The biggest enemies of financial health are impulse spending and buying things that are not necessary.
 Is your current phone working well?
-Then maybe you don’t need to spend $1000 to get the newest version.
+Then, maybe you don’t need to spend $1000 to get the newest version.

 Better yet, restraint helps you build wealth.
 Just ask Warren Buffett, one of the world’s richest men.
 He has lived in the same house since 1958, and he buys used cars to keep his costs low and minimize losses from depreciation.
 Living this way for years helped him become the successful billionaire he is today.

-Start and Stick to a Budget
+3. Create and Follow a Budget

 Budgeting is one of the most important things you can do to get your spending under control.
 There are many excellent budgeting apps available to help you, and there is a system for everyone.